BrainDeadAnarch/NetrunnerIconCache/README.md

 ## Where are the NSG icons?

-NIC includes recreated original FFG icons, therefore NSG icons are not permitted on this site.
+NIC includes Netrunner's original recreated icons, therefore NSG icons are not permitted on this site.
 Source: [NSG Visual Assets Guidelines and Terms & Conditions](https://nullsignal.games/about/nsg-visual-assets) - "Please do not mix our graphic assets with any FFG assets."

 ## Small Print